Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Warning

-If the configured metadata path does not exist the build will fail.
-Furthermore there is no validation by KIWI NG that the contents of the metadata path are valid or complete with respect to the requirements of the WSL-DistroLauncher
+If the configured metadata path does not exist, the build will fail.
+Furthermore, KIWI NG does not check whether the metadata is complete or is valid according to the requirements of the WSL-DistroLauncher

 5. Build the image with KIWI NG: